 Cognitive behavioral therapy (CBT) helps increase consciousness of feelings about the event that has caused the fear in the first place.
 It allows patients to change their perspective of that event and restructure their thoughts to reflect current circumstances.

 Psychodynamic therapy helps identify thoughts and emotions that are causing fear.
-Through this type of therapy, patients can get a better understanding of the defense mechanisms they have created due to the abandonment and how they influence their relationship with others.
+Through this type of therapy, patients can get a better understanding of the defense mechanisms they have created due to the abandonment and how they influence their relationships with others.